SofiaAfendra/react-redux-workshop/README.md

 ## Branch Description

-In this branch, you will be introduced to the concept of lifting state up.
-Your goal is to move the state for the **Square** component inside the new **Board** component.
+In this branch, we will introduce the concept of lifting state up.
+Our goal is to move the state for the **Square** component inside the new **Board** component.

 **Branch Task:**